-What are the herbs sourced from?
+What are our Chinese herbs sourced from?

 Chinese herbal medicines can contain animal products, however this practice is becoming less widespread as it is generally just as effective to use herbal substitutes.
-The active ingredients of our Sun Herbal formulas are 100% herbal and do not contain any animal-derived ingredients.
+The active ingredients of our formulas are 100% herbal and do not contain any animal-derived ingredients.
 The capsules in which the formula is contained are made wholly from plant-derived components.